oracle-livelabs/spatial-graph/spatial-studio/env-mp-ocw/env-mp-ocw.md

      ![Deploy Spatial Studio](images/mp-11.png)

   Scroll down and enter a password for the database user that stores Spatial Studio's metadata.
-This will be used in the automatic configuration of metadata fir your Spatial Studio instance.
+This will be used in the automatic configuration of metadata for your Spatial Studio instance.
 Then click **Next**.

       ![Deploy Spatial Studio](images/mp-12.png)